 Because 5-HTP is classified as a supplement in the U.S., no standardized dosing suggestions are available.
 However, adults have taken doses ranging from 150-800 mg daily in various studies.

 Typically, you’ll find that smaller doses are recommended when multiple doses are taken daily.
 5-HTP is mostly well tolerated, but larger doses (6 grams or more) may cause serious side effects and should be avoided.
 Speak with your doctor to determine what 5-HTP dosage is best for you.

 You will most often find 5-HTP in capsule or tablet form, although wellness supplements containing 5-HTP in powder form are becoming more popular.
 For dosing throughout the day, you may choose a low-dose capsule.
 For a one-off daily dose, you may choose a larger dose or a multi-functional powder blend that can be mixed into food or beverages.

-5-HTP is thought to be safe for most adults when used responsibly, but there are some potential risks to be aware of.
+5-HTP is considered safe for most adults when used responsibly, but there are some potential risks.
 Some of these risks include:

 People who should not take 5-HTP include those who:

-As always, you should talk to your doctor before making any changes to your wellness routine.
+As always, you should talk to your doctor before changing your wellness routine.

 Read "5-HTP Side Effects" for more information.

 5-Hydroxytryptophan (5-HTP) is an amino acid that the body needs to produce serotonin.
-Researchers theorize that 5-HTP can help balance serotonin levels in those with low serotonin in order to help with a variety of conditions, like poor sleep, depression, anxiety, and more.
-More research is needed to understand 5-HTP’s full benefits and potential risks, however.
+Researchers theorize that 5-HTP can help balance serotonin levels in those with low serotonin to help with various conditions, like poor sleep, depression, anxiety, and more.
+However, more research is needed to understand 5-HTP’s full benefits and potential risks.